410-690-4605

 How long will the project take?

-This is a five-year project as it will cover up to 3,600 households across a large geographic footprint.
+This is a multi-year project across a large geographic footprint.

 How will I know if my location will be getting service?